 User is not logged in, extension is not active.

 Since the extension is now involved in inserting the script, it can also signal its state to the editor.
 This is done by the changing color of the icon from grey to blue:

 User is logged in and website is in the tenant's channels, extension is active

 If the BlueConic Chrome extension is active on a website, its icon will turn from grey to blue.
 The status message updates and the BlueConic environment are displayed, as well as the current BlueConic Profile ID.

 - Web security headers can prevent websites from being loaded into iframes.

 - Content security policies can prevent resources from being loaded into websites.

 The BlueConic Chrome extension scans for requests to be loaded into tabs or iframes.
-It matches the URLs to the hostnames in the universe of channels it learned when the user logged in.
+It matches the URLs to the hostnames in the channels it learned when the user logged in.
 These requests are inspected for security headers that prohibit inline framing, including:

 These headers are then removed for requests where the extension is active (i.e. only for websites configured in BlueConic itself), allowing the BlueConic platform to inline the website in the editor.

 - The BlueConic Chrome extension is intended to work completely autonomously and ad-hoc in the user's browser.
-It uses GET REST API calls to retrieve website universe information from the tenant, but it never shares or logs information about the user or web visits.
+It uses GET REST API calls to retrieve website channel information from the tenant, but it never shares or logs information about the user or web visits.